-AS: Let's recap Stephen.
-You first tip was to have a compelling goal and your second tip was to be active.
-Can you share with us your next investment tip please?

-SS: Yes.
-The third tip for successful ISA investing is to Buy Quality Investment Funds.
-When you search for funds to buy, focus on the ones being managed by exceptional fund managers.
-The key here is make sure the fund manager has proven they can beat the market in the short and the long-term.
+- AS: Let's recap, Stephen.
+Your first tip was to have a compelling goal and your second tip was to be active.
+Can you share with us your next investment tip please? - SS: Yes.
+The third tip for successful ISA investing is to 'Buy Quality Investment Funds'.
+When we search for funds to buy, we focus on the ones being managed by exceptional fund managers.
+The key here is to make sure the fund manager has proven they can beat the market in the short and the long-term.

 Let me explain how this works.
-When you buy quality investment funds, make sure the manager managing the fund has outperformed the market in the longterm, and in the short-term.
-How do you do that?
+When we buy quality investment funds, we make sure the person managing the fund has outperformed the market in the long-term, and in the short-term.
+How do we do that?
 First of all you need to have a benchmark.
-In other words a benchmark is something to measure the fund manager's performance against.
+A benchmark is something to measure the fund manager's performance against.
 Does that make sense?

-AS: Absolutely.

-SS: Outperforming the market means beating a benchmark such as the FTSE100, the S&P 500 or the Nasdaq Composite.
+- AS: Absolutely. - SS: Outperforming the market means beating a benchmark such as the FTSE 100, the S&P 500 or the Nasdaq Composite.

-About 90% of fund managers underperform the S&P500 which has averaged over the long-term 13% per year.
+About 90% of fund managers underperform the S&P 500 which has averaged 13% per year over the long-term.
 Returning 13% on average every year is pretty good and probably the main reason why so many fund managers fail to beat it.
-Even though 90% fail to beat, 10% do beat it and these are the fund managers you need to be focusing on.
+Even though 90% fail to beat, 10% do beat it and these are the fund managers we focus on.

-Personally we use the Nasdaq Composite as our benchmark which has averaged over the long term 18.3%.
-That means it's tougher to beat that the FTSE 100 or the S&P 500 and that means the Nasdaq provides us with a real challenge.
-When you are looking for a quality fund manager, you need to discover if the fund manager has good long-term performance and the way to do that is by comparing their performance with the Nasdaq Composite.
+We use the Nasdaq Composite as our main benchmark which has averaged 18.3% over the long term.
+That means it's tougher to beat than the FTSE 100 or the S&P 500 and so the Nasdaq provides us with a real challenge.

+When looking for a quality fund manager, we discover if the fund manager has good long-term performance and the way to do that is by comparing their performance with the Nasdaq Composite.

-Let me share with you the Nasdaq's performance so that you know what to measure against.
+Let me share with you the Nasdaq's performance so that you know what we measure against.
 The Nasdaq gained 50% in 2003, 8.6% in 2004, 1.4% in 2005, 9.5% in 2006, 9.8% in 2007, 43.9% in 2009 and 16.9% in 2010.

-I generally ignore how the manager performed in the down years but if they beat the market in those years too, it's a bonus.
-For the record, in 2008, the Nasdaq dropped 40.5%.
+We generally ignore how the manager performed in the market down years but if they beat the market in those years too, it's a bonus.
+In 2008, the Nasdaq dropped 40.5%.

-When trying to determine how good a fund manager is, measure how they've performed each year against the Nasdaq Composite.
-Remember you want to see the fund manager beat the Nasdaq.
-For example because the Nasdaq made a 43.9% in 2009 and a 16.9% gain in 2010, you want to see the fund manager performing better than 43.9% in 2009 and better than 16.9% in 2010.
+When trying to determine how good a fund manager is, we measure how they've performed each year against the Nasdaq Composite.
+Remember that you want to see the fund manager beat the Nasdaq.
+For example, because the Nasdaq made a 43.9% in 2009 and a 16.9% gain in 2010, you want to see the fund manager performing better than 43.9% in 2009 and better than 16.9% in 2010.

-When you find exceptional fund managers you notice that they not only beat the market in one year, they beat it in multiple years and that means beating the market was no fluke.
+When we find exceptional fund managers we notice that they not only beat the market in one year, they beat it in multiple years and that means beating the market was no fluke.

-When you find exceptional managers, you immediately start to realise that this guy or girl could be an Alex Fergusson of the fund world.
-Because they've got a great track record the probability that they are going to perform well in the future is high.
+When we find exceptional managers, we know this person could be an Alex Ferguson of the fund world, and because they've got a great track record the probability that they are going to perform well in the future is high.